germs-lab/SOPs/onboarding_SOPs/communication-GERMS.md

 ### Know about my chaos

 First, a brief glimpse into my day, I typically have 30-min to 2-h tasks or meetings scheduled in any day, meaning that I am trying to manage up to 10 major tasks a day, email, slack, and any spontaneous discussions that come up.
 When you send me something, I usually prioritize your needs if I can (because I want to!).
-That being said, I expect that when you choose to interact with me, you've THOUGHTFULLY decided that you need me to prioritize your needs also.
+That being said, I expect that when you choose to interact with me, you've thoughtfully considered that you would like my more immediate attention.

 ### Unscheduled communications (Slack, pop-in office) are definitely welcomed and can also be challenging for me.

 Let me emphasize that I am here for you, and I love talking to you generally.
 However, sometimes I am in jamming on something so well that I can't stop.
-So, I as much as I love talking to you, I really like it if you check in with me if its ok to interrupt.
+So, I as much as I love talking to you, it is realy helpful to be patient with my response.
+Also, I really like it if you check in with me if its ok to interrupt.
 For example, "Do you have a minute?"
 Or, "when you have a minute, could I ask a question?"  is awesome.

 ### Scheduled communications (Emails, Weeklys, Anything that I put on my calendar) are extremely important.